decaf-dev/obsidian-view-count/README.md

 If you would like to view the view count on mobile, you will need to enable the [Sync view count to frontmatter](#settings) setting.

-### View count pane
+### View count view

-By default, the plugin will add a pane to the sidebar called **View count**.
-You may access this pane by opening the sidebar and clicking on the eye icon.
+By default, the plugin will add a view to the sidebar called **View count**.
+You may access this view by opening the sidebar and clicking on the eye icon.

-If the pane is not open, you may run **Open view count pane** from the command palette.
+If the view is not open, you may run **Open view count view** from the command palette.

 There are 2 different lists within the view count: